moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/project-structure.md

 Staging models help us keep our code <Term id='dry'>DRY</Term>. dbt's modular, reusable structure means we can, and should, push any transformations that we’ll always want to use for a given component model as far upstream as possible.
 This saves us from potentially wasting code, complexity, and compute doing the same transformation more than once.
 For instance, if we know we always want our monetary values as floats in dollars, but the source system is integers and cents, we want to do the division and type casting as early as possible so that we can reference it rather than redo it repeatedly downstream.
 :::

 We have decided to split all staging models into their own staging domain for several reasons.
 First, this creates a clear separation from the source data and the derived downstream models using that data.
 We do not want to silo the data too early, sources are not always domain aligned, we want to allow for different domains to use the same staging models.
 This brings us to a key point, all downstream models using data from the same source should use the same staging models.
-This reduce duplication of work and data stored in the data warehouse.
+This reduces duplication of work and data stored in the data warehouse.
 It also ensures that those downstream models that do use the same source data will diverge at the latest possible point and therefore reducing differences in the data.

 This is a welcome change for many of us who have become used to applying the same sets of SQL transformations in many places out of necessity!
 For us, the earliest point for these 'always-want' transformations is the staging layer, the initial entry point in our transformation process.
 The DRY principle is ultimately the litmus test for whether transformations should happen in the staging layer.
 If we'll want them in every downstream model and they help us eliminate repeated code, they're probably okay.

 ### Staging: Other considerations

 - **Base models** Generally, the staging layer is very basic, with few models (as many models as there are source tables).
 Sometimes, in order to maintain a clean and <Term id='dry'>DRY</Term> staging layer we need to implement some more complicated transformations.
 In these cases, we recommend creating a sub-directory in the staging directory for the source system in question and building `base` models.
-Base models are the normal non-joining transformations that directly source the raw data, but we have separated them out so that it is then clear where the source data first enters our staging database and they can be used for.
+Base models are the normal non-joining transformations that directly source the raw data, but we have separated them out so that it is then clear where the source data first enters our staging database and then they can be used for the more complicated transformations.
 Here are some examples of why you might use base models:

   - ✅ **First staging model** There is little distinction between a base model and a staging model when no further transofrmations are required in your staging database.
 So it is preference what you call these models, `base_` or `stg_`.
 In some domains, data engineers load the data without casting data types and then create a base model for that table in create-a-derived-table that casts and renames variables.
 Example below for illustration.